AlibabaPAI/llumnix/docs/Quickstart.md

 make install
 ```

-The default migration backend is RPC.
+The default migration backend is rayrpc.
 If you want to use NCCL as the migration backend, run `make cupy-cuda` to install [cupy-cuda](https://pypi.org/search/?q=cupy-cuda) manually, as it is related to the CUDA version.

 If you want to use Gloo as migration backend, **in addition to installing cupy-cuda**, please refer to [this link](https://github.com/ZeldaHuang/pygloo/blob/main/.github/workflows/ubuntu_basic.yml#L24C1-L26C1) to install [Bazel](https://github.com/bazelbuild/bazel) >= 5.1.0.
 Then, run `make pygloo` to install [pygloo](https://github.com/ZeldaHuang/pygloo).